 Pierce Erez-Henderson

 is an educator, urbanist, and artist.
-The goal of his practice is two-part: to understand and explain learning and knowing; to examine and contribute to infrastructures—at different social, spatial, and organizational scales—that beget our learning and knowing.
+The goal of his practice is two-part: first, to understand and explain learning and knowing; and second, to examine and contribute to infrastructures—at different social, spatial, and organizational scales—that beget learning and knowing.
 His work thus spans a wide range of physical, digital, sonic, textual, and computational projects that engage audiences across communities and disciplines.
-Pierce holds master’s degrees from the London School of Economics and Harvard Graduate School of Education and a Bachelor of Fine Arts from the Maryland Institute College of Art.
-He resides in Lausanne, Switzerland with his wife, Elif.
+Pierce holds master’s degrees from the London School of Economics and the Harvard Graduate School of Education and a Bachelor of Fine Arts from the Maryland Institute College of Art.
+He resides in Lausanne, Switzerland.

 Email